antonkulaga/kappa-notebook/README.md

     opam depext conf-ncurses.1 #do it f there will be problems with ncurses and run installation of dependencies after it
 ```

-    * go into KaSim folder up to date in master branch and invoke ‘make WebSim.native’
+ * `git clone git@github.com:Kappa-Dev/KaSim.git`
+ * in KaSim folder run `make WebSim.native`
-    * ./WebSim.native launch it on port 8080
+ * run `./WebSim.native`.
+That will start server on default port 8080
-    * test it by asking http://localhost:8080/v1/version in your browser
+ * test it by opening http://localhost:8080/v1/version in your browser

 Note: sometimes building can be tricky.
 For instance in Ubuntu-based distros the most common problem is when ocaml is installed from ubuntu/debian ocaml package and it does not see dependencies installed by opam.
 That is why I recommend to install binary version of opam and from it - install everything else.